Posts

 Image

 The Looking Glass Falls seen from the road - License our images here .
-This is the easiest waterfall to visit in Pisgah National Forest because it's just some stairs away from the road.
-The waters of Looking Glass Creek come down with the thundering fury of a sixty-feet downpour.
+This is the easiest waterfall to visit in Pisgah National Forest.
+It's just some stairs away from the paved road.
+The waters of Looking Glass Creek fall with the thundering fury of a sixty-feet downpour.
 The place is noisy and at the same time relaxing.
 Camera clicks nonstop.
 Mist of water droplets in my nose.
 Lasting memories of a short walk stepping on river stones.
 Gorgeous day of autumn.
+We were camped a short drive away at Davidson River Recreation Area .

 Hike To Moore Cove Falls in Pisgah National Forest